 Step No. Procedure On-premise Microsoft Azure 17 Registering the EX- PRESSCLUSER license See "Registering the license." in the Installation and Configuration Guide.
-Same as "On-premise" 18 Creating a cluster: Setting the heartbeat method See "Creating the configuration data of a node cluster" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
+Same as "On-premise" 18 Creating a cluster: Setting the heartbeat method See "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
 The COM heartbeat, BMC heartbeat, and disk heartbeat cannot be used.
-19 Creating a cluster: Setting the NP resolution processing The network partition resolution resource is used.
-See the following: - "Creating the configuration data of a node cluster" in "Creating the cluster configuration data".in the Installation and Configuration Guide "Network partition resolution resolution resources details" in the Reference Guide.
+19 Creating a cluster: Setting the NP resolution processing The network partition resolution resolution resource is used.
+See the following: - "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data".in the Installation and Configuration Guide. - "Details on network partition resolution resolution resolution resources" in the Reference Guide.
 See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.
-20 Creating a cluster: Creating a failover group and monitor resource See "Creating the configuration data of a node cluster" in "Creating the cluster configuration data".in the Installation and Configuration Guide.
+20 Creating a cluster: Creating a failover group and monitor resource See "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data".in the Installation and Configuration Guide.
 In addition to the references for on-premises, see the following: - "Understanding Azure DNS resources" in the Reference Guide "Understanding Azure DNS monitor resources" in the Reference Guide "4.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.